-13. Reserves Policy
+14. Reserves Policy

-The reserves of the Fund provides financial stability and a means for the development of the Fund's activities.
-The Fund intends to maintain the reserves at a level sufficient for its operating needs.
-The Board of Directors reviews the level of reserves regularly for the Fund's continue obligations.
+The reserves of the Fund provide financial stability and a means for the development of the Fund's activities.
+The Fund intends to maintain the reserves at no less than 5 years of operating expenditure.
+The Board of Directors reviews the level of reserves regularly for the Fund's continued obligations.

-14. Financial Instruments: Information on Financial Risks
+15. Financial Instruments: Information on Financial Risks

-14A.
+15A.
 Classification of Financial Assets and Liabilities